mmu-webdesign/l5-portfolio-template/README.md

 SP1-4 are check points to provide formative feedback.
 Each of these are worth up to 5 marks for engagement and professionalism.

 Ultimately (submission point 5) you will be submitting this repository which will contain your completed Portfolio and Guide website.
+All the elements are listed and should be linked from [portfolio.md](portfolio.md).
+Use this as a checklist prior to submission.

 ## Submission point briefings